cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-summary/index.md

 Justification of the choice:

-- Rules related to redundant `async/await` keywords marked as `suggestion` because are not critical and should be applied with caution.
+- Rules related to redundant `async/await` keywords marked as `suggestion` because they are not critical and they should be applied with caution.
 - All rules related to blocking calls are marked as `error`.
 - Rules detecting `async void` methods and lambdas as well as and un-awaited asynchronous operations configured with severity set to `error`.
 - Detecting missing `ConfigureAwait(false)` discarded because right now I'm not working on apps with SynchronizationContext.
 It should be applied with caution.
 - Returning null value as a Task set to `error` - awaiting always results with runtime exception.
 - Rules related to the async method naming convention discarded.
 Those conventions don't make any sense to me.
-Adding `Aysnc` suffix to every asynchronous method smells like a `hungarian notation`.
-I've also encounter a perfectly fine situation when `Async` suffix was added to method that doesn't return `Task`.
+Adding `Async` suffix to every asynchronous method smells like a `Hungarian notation`.
+I've also encountered a perfectly fine situation when the `Async` suffix was added to a method that doesn't return `Task`.
 - Rules verifying the flow of `CancellationToken` set to severity `error`.
 - Rules enforcing the mandatory of `CancellationToken` set to `suggestion`.
 Satisfying that rule can result in introducing breaking changes in the API - sometimes it might not be welcomed.
 - I've also marked as error the `AsyncFixer05: Downcasting from a nested task to an outer task.` which can also be a source of troubles.